Houston Arts

 The Menil Collection

 DESCRIPTION: World-renowned art collectors John and Dominique de Menil, created this exceptional 15,000-piece museum of Byzantine art to the 20th-century schools of Cubism, Minimalism, and Surrealist works.
-The museum is noted for attracting leaders of the contemporary art world on touring exhibitions.
+The museum is noted for attracting leaders of the contemporary art world through touring exhibitions.

 ADMISSION: Free, donations accepted